rafalwrzeszcz-wrzasqpl/pl.wrzasq.lambda/lambda-edgedeploy/src/site/markdown/guide/usage.md

 <!---
-# This file is part of the ChillDev-Lambda.
+# This file is part of the pl.wrzasq.lambda.
 #
 # @license http://mit-license.org/ The MIT license
-# @copyright 2018 © by Rafał Wrzeszcz - Wrzasq.pl.
+# @copyright 2018 - 2019 © by Rafał Wrzeszcz - Wrzasq.pl.
 -->

 # Using in CloudFormation